 Trying out different relaxation methods, like meditation or guided imagery, can help clear the mental chatter that usually keeps you up.
 Not really your style?
 Reading a good book works just as well!

 According to the National Sleep Foundation, regular exercise actually improves the overall quality of sleep you get.
 Just make sure not to exercise too close to your bed time!

 7. Eliminate excess noise.

 Little noises throughout the night are disruptive to your sleep.
 You probably don’t have control over all the footsteps going on outside of your dorm, but you can invest in a white noise machine or a fan that will cover it up.
 The consistent noise will relax you instead of distract you.

-The bottom line is that food gives you energy.
+The bottom line is that food gives you energy, which you don’t want when you need to wind down!
 Going to bed on an empty stomach can be just as distracting, though.
-If you need something to hold you over until morning, simply opt for a lighter snack!
+If you need something to hold you over until morning, simply opt for a small, light snack.

 Did any of these work for you?
 Share your feedback in the comments below!